Inclusion, Equity, Antiracism, and Reparations Commitment and Action

 It’s also true that I am best able to coach women, so that’s who I focus on.
 I also welcome non-binary and trans people who are drawn to my work.
 I can’t help everyone, and I want the best for everyone.

 For many years I have worked on building my cultural humility, my understanding of racism and antiracism, and unlearning white blindness and fragility.
 I pay for training and consulting on this, on a regular basis.
-I’m immersed in challenging homophobia, patriarchy, and all of the power/privilege structures that hold back genuine freedom for all.
+I’m immersed in challenging all of the power/privilege structures that hold back genuine freedom for all.
 I’m continually learning how intersectionality is always at play even when I can’t see it.

 Most of all, I know it’s a lifelong learning process, and that I will mess up.
 Hence my love of the “cultural humility” goal, where I know it’s about staying open, and apologizing when I get it wrong.
 I welcome you sharing your perspective with me.